TimBate/GCD_Project1/CodeBook.md

 ### Description of variables
 The first column is named "subject" and is an integer identifying the subject of the experiment.

 The second column contains a factor describing the activity the subject was undertaking.
 This can take the values "LAYING", "SITTING", "STANDING", "WALKING", "WALKING_DOWNSTAIRS" or "WALKING_UPSTAIRS".

+Both the first and second column are unitless.

 The remaining 79 columns contain summary data of various measurements taken from the UCI HAR Dataset.
+The units for each column are derived directly from the UCI HAR Dataset.
+See the table below to find the equivalent variable in the UCI HAR Dataset.
+The attached appendix describes each of these original variables.

 ### Summary method
 Each of the columns from three to 81 were created by summarising a measure from the UCI HAR Dataset.